 *Public includes patients, potential patients, carers and people who use health and social care services as well as people from organisations that represent people who use services.
 (NIHR INVOLVE)

-What is the Imperial Biomedical Research Centre (BRC)?
+What is the Imperial Biomedical Research Centre?

-The Imperial BRC’s research themes and their aims are as follows:
+The Imperial BRC's research themes include:

 - Cardiovascular – this theme researches atherosclerosis, serious coronary events, genetic disease, abnormal haemorrhage/stroke syndromes, and heart failure.